Chaco Culture National Historical Park: Excavation and protection

 The first documented trip through Chaco Canyon was an 1823 expedition led by New Mexican governor José Antonio Vizcarra when the area was under Mexican rule.
 He noted several large ruins in the canyon.

 The American trader Josiah Gregg wrote about the ruins of Chaco Canyon, referring in 1832 to Pueblo Bonito as "built of fine-grit sandstone".
 In 1849, a U.S. Army detachment passed through and surveyed the ruins, following United States acquisition of the Southwest with its victory in the Mexican War in 1848.
 The canyon was so remote, however, that it was scarcely visited over the next 50 years.
 After brief reconnaissance work by Smithsonian scholars in the 1870s, formal archaeological work began in 1896 when a party from the American Museum of Natural History based in New York City—the Hyde Exploring Expedition—began excavating Pueblo Bonito.
 Spending five summers in the region, they sent more than 60,000 artifacts back to New York and operated a series of trading posts in the area.

 In 1901 Richard Wetherill, who had worked for the Hyde expedition, claimed a homestead of 161 acre that included Pueblo Bonito, Pueblo del Arroyo, and Chetro Ketl.
 While investigating Wetherill's land claim, federal land agent Samuel J. Holsinger detailed the physical setting of the canyon and the sites, noted prehistoric road segments and stairways above Chetro Ketl, and documented prehistoric dams and irrigation systems.
 His report went unpublished and unheeded.
 It urged the creation of a national park to safeguard Chacoan sites.

 The next year, Edgar Lee Hewett, president of New Mexico Normal University (later renamed New Mexico Highlands University), mapped many Chacoan sites.
-Hewett and others helped enact the Federal Antiquities Act of 1906, the first U.S. law to protect relics; it was, in effect, a direct consequence of Wetherill's controversial activities at Chaco.
+Hewett and others helped enact the Federal Antiquities Act of 1906, the first U.S. law to protect relics; it was, in effect, a direct consequence of Wetherill's controversial activities at Chaco (including amateur excavations, reuse of ruin materials for building, and a large livestock ranching operation).
 The Act also authorized the President to establish national monuments: on March 11, 1907, Theodore Roosevelt proclaimed Chaco Canyon National Monument.
 Wetherill relinquished his land claims.